subquery/documentation/docs/bg/run_publish/historical.md

 When the historical feature is enabled, the `id` field is no longer used as primary key for the database table, instead we automatically generate an unique GUID key `_id` for this row within the DB table.

-The `_block_range` indicates the start to end block for this record using Postgres' [range type](https://www.postgresql.org/docs/current/rangetypes.html), for example between block 0 to 999, `alice`'s `balance` is 5.
+The `_block_range` indicates the start to end block for this record using Postgres' [range type](https://www.postgresql.org/docs/current/rangetypes.html).
+For example, between block 0 to 999, `alice`'s `balance` is 5.
 Then from block 1000 to 1999, `alice`'s `balance` is 15.

 `_id` and `_block_range` are not visible to end users via the query service (GraphQL API), they are internal datatypes automatically generated and handled by the query service.